dhis2/dhis2-docs-implementation/content/chis_implementation/07_training_support.md

 We divide the skills required into two broad categories of technical and public health related.
 These are briefly discussed.

 1. Technical skills
-	a.
-Use of DHIS2
+	- Use of DHIS2
-	b.
-Use of mobile devices
+	- Use of mobile devices
-	c.
-Hardware and software support skills
+	- Hardware and software support skills
 2. Public health skills
-	a.
-Understanding data, indicators and supporting concepts
+	- Understanding data, indicators and supporting concepts
-	b.
-Understanding how data is used to inform local action.
+	- Understanding how data is used to inform local action.

 #### Technical skills